theSurferDK/webapi/README.md

 It might have been done to maintain brevity in this test.

+Domain-models vs. DTOs:

+DTOs need to be added to prevent exposure of domain models.

 Book vs. User:

 Methods like CreateUserBook and GetUserBooks should be owned and managed by the BookController and not the UserController.